Patient Notifications

 Health systems that excel in this area treat financial communication as part of the patient experience, not a collections activity.

-Designing Communications Patients Actually Respond To
+What Communications Do Patients Actually Respond To?

 Technology alone does not guarantee success.
 Poorly designed outreach can feel intrusive or easy to ignore.